Skip to content

 Meritorious Awards

-The NAVBO Meritorious Awards Committee and the NAVBO Council announce with pleasure the selection of Benjamin Hogan, PhD, as the recipient of the 2024 Judah Folkman Award in Vascular Biology.
+The NAVBO Meritorious Awards Committee, the Scientific Advisory Board, and the NAVBO Council announce with pleasure the selection of Yun Fang, PhD, FAIMBE, FAHA as the recipient of the 2026 Judah Folkman Award in Vascular Biology.
 This award recognizes outstanding contributions from vascular biologists who are at mid-career (within fifteen years of their first faculty appointment).
-Dr. Hogan will present the Folkman Award Lecture and receive the award at Vascular Biology 2024 in Pacific Grove, California (October 20 - 24, 2024).
+Dr. Fang will present the Folkman Award Lecture and receive the award on October 21, at Vascular Biology 2026 being held at the Asilomar Conference Grounds in Pacific Grove, California.

-Please join us at VB2024 this October to honor Dr. Hogan as he receives the Folkman Award in recognition of his accomplishments…and bright future…as a vascular biologist.
+Please join us at VB2026 this October to honor Dr. Fang as he receives the Folkman Award in recognition of his accomplishments as a vascular biologist.

 FEBRUARY 24, 1933 – JANUARY 14, 2008